-The Slovenian national focal point is a part of Information Unit for Illicit Drugs (IUID) which is located at the Institute of Public Health of the Republic of Slovenia (IPH).
-The IPH collects, organises and analyses health-related statistical data in the fields of diagnoses, attendance, staff and visiting hours in outpatient facilities, outpatient specialist services and in hospitals.
-The legal basis for the establishment of the Slovenian NFP is the Prevention of Illicit Drug Abuse and Treatment of Drug Addictions Act (1999).
+The Slovenian national focal point is a part of the Information Unit for Illicit Drugs (IUID), which is located at the National Institute of Public Health of the Republic of Slovenia (NIPH).
+The NIPH collects, organises and analyses health-related statistical data in the fields of diagnoses, attendance, staff and visiting hours in outpatient facilities, outpatient specialist services and in hospitals.
+The legal basis for the establishment of the Slovenian national focal point is the Prevention of Illicit Drug Abuse and Treatment of Drug Addictions Act (1999).

 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

 The European Health Interview Survey was conducted by the NIPH in 2007.
 The sample comprised 2 117 Slovenian residents living in private households (i.e. not institutionalised) and aged 15 or over.
 The survey included two issues related to drug use.
 It reported last year prevalence among adults aged 15 and over of 2.6 % for cannabis, and 0.9 % for other drugs.
 More males than females used cannabis and other drugs; in the 15–64 age group, cannabis was used by 4.8 % of males and 1.3 % of females.